 Acupuncture is not indicated in patients that are pregnant, or have open wounds or infectious diseases.

-Dr. Eleanor Cooke is South Trail Animal Hospital’s veterinary acupuncturist.
+Dr. Eleanor Cooke is South Trail Animal Hospital’s certified veterinary acupuncturist.
 She graduated from Tuskegee University and has been working in small animal practice for many years.
-She took her acupuncture training at the Chi Institute for Traditional Chinese Veterinary Medicine in 2015.
+She received her certification at the Chi Institute for Traditional Chinese Veterinary Medicine.

 If you are interested in an acupuncture consultation, please call (239) 481-3525 to schedule an appointment.